wavemaker/docs/learn/generate-pdf-file-using-jasper-reports/index.md

                 </exclusions>
             </dependency>

-- a .jrxml file that describes the template  - The template has a header title and the page content has a table which has field names and the field data.
-To generate the PDF as shown in the above example, the following template was used. [here for details](http://community.jaspersoft.com/wiki/jasperreports-library-samples)
+- Create a .jrxml file that describes the template  - The template has a header title and the page content has a table which has field names and the field data.
+To generate the PDF as shown in the above example, the following _jrxml_ template was used.
+[Refer here for details](http://community.jaspersoft.com/wiki/jasperreports-library-samples)

     <?xml version="1.0" encoding="UTF-8"?>
     <jasperReport xmlns="http://jasperreports.sourceforge.net/jasperreports" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:schemaLocation="http://jasperreports.sourceforge.net/jasperreports http://jasperreports.sourceforge.net/xsd/jasperreport.xsd" name="Report" pageWidth="595" pageHeight="842" columnWidth="555" leftMargin="20" rightMargin="20" topMargin="20" bottomMargin="20" uuid="81afe112-ee1b-4443-8d1c-cb6d9ab95dd8">